Capital One AR Concept

 The final AR concept consists of a dashboard with a series of icons.
 Each icon displays information relevant to the customer during the experience.

-The most relevant information, given the task at hand, would be in focus within the display, while less relevant information would be blurred and out of focus.
+The most relevant information, given the task at hand, would be in focus within the display.
+Less relevant information would be blurred and out of focus.
 This prevents blocking the point of view of the customer, while also not distracting them from completing the task at hand.